eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 follows the distribution $$P(i) = \log_{10}\left(\frac{i+1}{i}\right)$$ for $k\neq 10$.

-Before we prove this fact.
-We need a lemma about the ergodicity of irrational shifts.
+Before we prove this fact, we need a lemma about the ergodicity of irrational shifts.

 #### Lemma: $T_\alpha(x) \to x + \alpha \mod 1$ is ergodic for $\alpha \notin \mathbb{Q}$ in the measure space $[0,1]$ with uniform measure (Borel measure).
 We will prove that there are no $T_\alpha$ invariant functions (in $L^2$) which are not constant a.e.
 Let $f \in L^2([0,1])$, it has a Fourier representation as series